michael-lazar/rtv/README.rst

     $ rtv --copy-mailcap

-This template contains examples for common MIME types as well as popular reddit websites like `imgur <http://imgur.com/>`_, `youtube <https://www.youtube.com/>`_, and `gfycat <https://gfycat.com/>`_.
+This template contains examples for common MIME types that work with popular reddit websites like *imgur*, *youtube*, and *gfycat*.
 Open the mailcap template and follow the `instructions <https://github.com/michael-lazar/rtv/blob/master/rtv/templates/mailcap>`_ listed inside.

 Once you've setup your mailcap file, enable it by launching rtv with the ``rtv --enable-media`` flag (or set it in your **rtv.cfg**)